anderbubble/civilfritz-minecraft/README.md

     include minecraft

-Of course, you can also configure your server, using either hiera or class parameters.
+Of course, you can also configure your server, using either [hiera] [1] or class parameters.

     class { 'minecraft':